Relationship Serenity™

 Spiritual principles meet practical strategy

-You'll apply the wisdom of your program — acceptance, surrender, humility, gratitude — to real-world challenges like finances, custody, and legal decisions.
-Spirituality without strategy leaves you stuck.
+Apply program wisdom—acceptance, surrender, humility—to real-world challenges like finances and legal decisions.
 Strategy without spirituality puts you at risk.

 You Can Keep Your Serenity and Your Sobriety